parinfer/parinfer.js/lib/parinfer.js.md

 ## The Transfomers

-We consider _Indent Mode_ and _Paren Mode_ to be transformers here, since they
-both transform a given text according to special rules.
+_Indent Mode_ and _Paren Mode_ transform text according to special rules.

-The transformers use the aformentioned Reader, but they identify extra parts of significance too.
-We illustrate these parts in the examples below with carets `^`.
+### Definitions

+Before transforming, we must use information from the Reader in order to identify extra parts of significance:

-- __Paren trail__ - section of a line that ends in close-parens, if any. (disregarding _comments_)
+- __Paren trail__ - the trail of close-parens at the end of a line, if any.
+  Notice that we disregard trailing whitespace and comments, and we allow whitespace between parens.

     ```clj
     (foo (+ 2 3) [(bar)] )    ;; comment
                       ^^^^
     ```

-- __Insertion point__ - the first point on a line where an inserted close-paren would be considered part of the _Paren Trail_
+- __Insertion point__ - the point after which a _Paren Trail_ could be
+  inserted.
+If a Paren Trail already exists, the insertion point is simply the point before it.

     ```clj
     (defn foo [a b] ret)
                       ^
     (def bar [a b])
                 ^
-    foo
+    (foo [bar] a
                ^
     ```

 - __Indentation point__ - the first non-whitespace character of a line.
-The line
+The
-  must not start inside a string, and must contain more than whitespace or comments.
+  line must not start inside a string, and must contain more than whitespace or comments.

     ```clj